-If you’re new to geocaching, it is a treasure hunt style of game where participants use a GPS to hide and find caches.
-Caches are waterproofed boxes that contain trinkets and a logbook.
-Visitors are invited to record when you were there and to take one of the trinkets.
-For a more detailed explanation, here is a good page on what is Geocaching in Southern Ontario all about.
+If you’re to beginner geocaching, here’s what it’s all about – it is a treasure hunt style of game where you use a GPS to hide as well as find caches.
+Caches are waterproofed boxes that contain cool trinkets and a logbook where you write when you were there.
+You are also invited to take one of the trinkets in the box and replace it with your own trinket.
+For a more detailed explanation, here is a great page on what Geocaching in Southern Ontario is all about.

 For our first time Adventures, here is how you decode the encrypted Geocache clues.